An SMSF lets you take control of your superannuation and gives you flexibility.

 You can receive general or personal financial advice, including SMSF advice from a qualified and licensed financial adviser.

-The team at Canny Advisory are here to help!
+The team at Canny Wealth are here to help.

-It is not mandatory to use a financial advisor to establish and maintain an SMSF.
+No, it is not mandatory to use a financial adviser to establish and maintain a self-managed super fund.

-While financial advisers aren’t required, an SMSF is not a ‘one size fits all’ type of superannuation fund so it is important to seek professional advice when setting up and running an SMSF to determine if an SMSF is appropriate for you.
+While financial advisers aren't required, an SMSF is not a 'one-size fits all' type of superannuation fund, so its is important to seek professional advice when setting up and running an SMSF to determine if an SMSF is appropriate for you.

 Qualified and licensed financial advisers can help you set up your SMSF correctly and ensure you comply with all the rules.